Outline of the proof of the geometric Langlands conjecture for GL(2): The degenerate Whittaker model

 \section{The degenerate Whittaker model}

-This section develops a variant of the category $\Whit(G,G)$, denoted $\Whit(G,P)$ (for a fixed parabolic $P$), where we impose an equivariance condition with respect to a character of $N$, which is no longer non-degenerate, but is trivial on $N(P)$ and non-degenerate on $N(M)$.
+This section develops a variant of the category $\Whit(G,G)$, denoted $\Whit(G,P)$ (for a fixed parabolic $P$), where we impose an equivariance condition with respect to a character of $N$, which is no longer non-degenerate, but is trivial on $N(P)$ and non-degenerate on $N(M)$, where $N(M)=N\cap M$ is the unipotent radical of the Borel subgroup of $M$.

-The function-theoretic analogy of this category is explained in Remark \ref{r:part degen}.
-Since this section does not contain any substantially new ideas, the reader may prefer to skip on the first pass, and return to it when necessary.

 The reason that $\Whit(G,P)$ is necessary to consider is that these categories, when $P$ runs through the poset of standard parabolics, comprise the extended Whittaker category introduced in the next section, and which will be of central importance for the proof of \conjref{c:GL}.